| ||||||

 - The Windows Installer 4.0 property, MsiSystemRebootPending, which is not set by FPSE, is already set when the FPSE installer checks it.
 The machine gets stuck in the state where it thinks a reboot is needed, but after rebooting doesn't clear this property.

-How do I create a log file during installation so I can review it or send it to support for addition help?
+How do I create a log file during installation so I can review it or send it to support for additional help?

-In 64 bit Operating System, why do I get the error: FPSE 2002 on Win 2008 server --> Service Unavailable and the AppPool shuts down?
+In 64-bit Operating Systems, why do I get the error: FPSE 2002 on Win 2008 server --> Service Unavailable and the AppPool shuts down?

 - Please refer to this thread from the IIS7.NET Forum for additional information.